Egretia Reaches Market Capitalization of $14.14 Million (EGT)

-Egretia (CURRENCY:EGT) traded 1.3% higher against the dollar during the 1 day period ending at 21:00 PM E.T. on August 28th.
-Egretia has a total market cap of $14.14 million and approximately $3.77 million worth of Egretia was traded on exchanges in the last 24 hours.
-Over the last seven days, Egretia has traded 4.4% lower against the dollar.
-One Egretia coin can now be purchased for $0.0034 or 0.00000007 BTC on major exchanges.
+Egretia (CURRENCY:EGT) traded 1.3% higher against the dollar during the 1 day period ending at 18:00 PM E.T. on August 29th.
+Egretia has a total market capitalization of $14.14 million and $3.77 million worth of Egretia was traded on exchanges in the last 24 hours.
+During the last seven days, Egretia has traded 4.4% lower against the dollar.
+One Egretia coin can now be bought for approximately $0.0034 or 0.00000007 BTC on major cryptocurrency exchanges.

 - Chainlink (LINK) traded down 1.3% against the dollar and now trades at $25.66 or 0.00052596 BTC.